 The truth was, I hated all wheelchairs, so when the lady was asking me which one I liked most, the only answer I could give was ‘none’.
 She picked up on this, and gently said ‘Do you hate this one a little less than that one?’ which made me smile.
 I ordered one as fast as I could with little thought into it and left the shop swiftly as possible.
 I longed for my old life back.

 My relationship with my wheelchair was far from great for quite a while ,in fact I am talking a few years rather than months, as it was not something I wanted in my life.
 It wasn’t long after receiving the NHS chair that I realised to have any sort of independence I would need a lightweight (and sadly, rather expensive) one which would enable me to be able to lift it in and out the car.
-Some of the savings from my abruptly ended Chiropractic career were spent on this which felt pretty rubbish, but later I discovered that it was actually money well spent because without it, I could not live the life that I do.
+Some of the savings from my abruptly ended Chiropractic career sitting in my high interest savings account were spent on this which felt pretty rubbish, but later I discovered that it was actually money well spent because without it, I could not live the life that I do.

 That said, I will never ever forget the pain of waking up each morning the first few months after my spinal cord injury, my eyes would gradually open following a vivid dream which seemed to involve either the adrenaline of competing my horses, the freedom of running or the fun of dancing the night away after a few drinks with my friends, and my head would turn towards the black ugly wheelchair parked up by my bed which was a stark reminder that this journey I was on was very real and there was no escaping it.